mikebroberts/clojurenote/README.md

 #### API functions

 There is a very simple example of using the notes API in the `clojurenote-demo.use` namespace.
-Otherwise here are some repl examples:
+Otherwise here are some repl examples, including use of the `clojurenote.enml` namespace described in the next section :

 ``` clj
 user=> (use 'clojurenote.notes)